mas-the-spaz/BLFS-automation/README.md

 Note: Installing the requirements, must be done as root - this fixes a bug where the ```wget``` module does not get imported.

 ## Usage:
-It is recommended that the main script (deps.py) should always be run as root, in order to prevent errors when installing packages to the system.
+It is recommended that the main script ```deps.py``` should always be run as root, in order to prevent errors when installing packages to the system.

-First build the latest BLFS package database by running ```# python bootstrap.py```.
+First build the latest BLFS package database by running ```# python3 bootstrap.py```.
 This will ensure that you have a database with the latest BLFS version.

-Alternatively, you can just use the included dependencies.json file.
+Alternatively, you can just use the included ```dependencies.json``` file.
 At the time of writing, the version is BLFS 10.1.

 The main script ```deps.py```, has many options to list, download, list commands, or install a package.